 (Agenda Item 14)

-That the Commission task the TCC Chair and Secretariat to continue working on the performance review recommendations relevant to TCC.
-That the Commission task the TCC with any work arising from the NPFC Performance Review recommendations as necessary.
+That the Commission task the TCC Chair and Secretariat to continue working on tracking the performance review recommendations relevant to TCC and seeking Member input intersessionally consistent with COM08 tasking.

 (Agenda Item 15)

-That the Commission take appropriate action to appoint a new TCC Chair and TCC Vice Chair.
+That the Commission renew the terms of Alisha Falberg (USA) to serve as TCC Chair and Amber Lindstedt (Canada) to serve as TCC Vice-Chair.

 That the Commission consider and carry forward work on historical fishing levels, taking into account the criteria options and considerations identified by the TTC.